 Special Procedure for INS, ICE, and Their Competing Companies, JASEC, and ESPH (Article 68 of the LGCP)

-1. The Costa Rican Electricity Institute and its competing companies, as well as the Administrative Board of the Electric Service of Cartago and the Public Services Company of Heredia, may use this special procedure only for acquiring goods, works, and services for generating, installing, and operating networks, providing, acquiring, and marketing telecommunications and infocommunications products and services, and other information products and converged services when the goods, works, and services, due to their high complexity or specialized nature, can only be obtained from a limited number of suppliers or contractors, or for reasons of economy and efficiency duly accredited to meet the public interest, making the application of ordinary procedures unsuitable.
+The National Insurance Institute (INS) and its competing joint-stock companies, the Costa Rican Electricity Institute (ICE) and its competing companies, the Administrative Board of the Electric Service of Cartago, and the Public Services Company of Heredia may use the special procedure regulated in Article 68 of the LGCP, regardless of the amount of contracting, for the following:- The Costa Rican Electricity Institute and its competing companies, as well as the Administrative Board of the Electric Service of Cartago and the Public Services Company of Heredia, may use this special procedure only for acquiring goods, works, and services for generating, installing, and operating networks, providing, acquiring, and marketing telecommunications and infocommunications products and services, and other information products and converged services when the goods, works, and services, due to their high complexity or specialized nature, can only be obtained from a limited number of suppliers or contractors, or for reasons of economy and efficiency duly accredited to meet the public interest, making the application of ordinary procedures unsuitable.

-2. For the INS and its competing joint-stock companies, when contracting insurance brokerage services and ancillary services as provided in Article 18 of Law 8653, the Insurance Market Regulation Law, dated July 22, 2008.
+- For the INS and its competing joint-stock companies, when contracting insurance brokerage services and ancillary services as provided in Article 18 of Law 8653, the Insurance Market Regulation Law, dated July 22, 2008.

 Open Contracting of Services for Institutions and Competing Companies (Article 69 of the LGCP)